 At the west end of the santuary, there is a large curved wall that frames the rostrum, which includes a stepped choir loft and pulpit.
-The walls are painted plaster, and Philippine mahogany paneled wainscoting lines the lower walls.14 At the openings for the choir loft and tall windows (stained glass and blind), the plaster is scored to resemble quoins.
+The walls are painted plaster, and Philippine mahogany paneled wainscoting lines the lower walls.
+13 At the openings for the choir loft and tall windows (stained glass and blind), the plaster is scored to resemble quoins.
 Rope molding further accents the corners of the rostrum opening.
 Framing the top of the rostrum opening, there are pairs of brackets supporting paired plaster-covered beams.
 Historically these beams featured decorative stencils but have since been painted.
 On either side of the rostrum opening, there are large grills composed of pairs of semicircular-arches with turned supports and latticework above.
 Historically, these grills (plus two additional grills) were vents for the organ music.
 The two grills on the curved rostrum wall, as well as ornamental plaster balconettes beneath the remaining grills, have been removed.
 At the east end of the sanctuary, there is a vestibule for the stairway and elevator.
 The vestibule is open to the sanctuary by three opening: a large elliptically arched center opening flanked by semicircular-arches.

 Five tall segmentally arched stained-glass windows in the south wall light the sanctuary.
 On the north wall, corresponding with the tall windows of the south wall, there are five segmental blind arches.
 The segmentally arched stained-glass windows each feature intricate multi-color cross motifs surrounded by arabesque patterns.
-A rose window located at the east wall of the balcony has been removed and temporary replacement glass has been installed pending rehabilitation of the original glazing.
-The rose window features a cross motif and arabesque patterns.
-In the center of the rose window, there are letters spelling "IHS", a Greek acronym for Iesus Hominum Salvator (Jesus, saviour of mankind
+The rose window is visible at the east wall of the balcony.
+It also features a cross motif and arabesque patterns.
+In addition, in the center of the rose window, there are letters spelling "IHS", a Greek acronym for Iesus Hominum Salvator (Jesus, saviour of mankind).